ZPMLabs/from-swagger-to-php-sdk/README.md

-# SwaggerToSDKGenerator – PHP SDK Generation Guide
+# FromSwaggerToPHPSDK – PHP SDK Generation Guide

 This guide defines how to generate a complete **PHP SDK** from any valid Swagger/OpenAPI specification.
 It is used by AI coding assistants and tools integrated with Context7 to create versioned, testable, and PSR-compliant SDKs for PHP projects.